tangchihyu/jruyi.github.io/userguide/overview/index.md

 * Filter – A filter intercepts incoming/outgoing data from/to the network.

-* Timeout Admin - A concurrent and scalable timer service using timer wheel algorithm.
+* Timeout Admin - A concurrent and scalable timer service using timing wheels algorithm.

 * Workshop – A thread pool service.